ansxnlee/pokemart/README.md

 [express-session](https://github.com/expressjs/session) is used for user authentication by sending and recieving cookies from a web client.

 [connect-redis](https://github.com/tj/connect-redis) is express middleware which is used for storing cookies for user authentication.
 You need redis installed on your machine for this to work properly.

+## Additional development setup

+- postgresql or another mikro-orm supported database is installed with mikro-orm-config.ts configured appropriately
+- redis is installed

+## Areas for improvement

+- need to explicitly define sessions object types instead of my hacky workaround